Five Easy Ways to Increase your Referral Rate

 Offer Special Incentives

 Providing an incentive in exchange for a solid referral is a great way to drum up business.
-When a customer refers you to a friend or family member, offer them a future discount or special deal once the deal is closed.
+When a customer refers you to a friend or family member, offer them a future discount or special deal once you close the job.
 Not only will this increase referrals you receive, but it could also help grow your repeat business.
 The more valued your customer feels, the more likely they are to refer you to other people or hire you again.

 Build More Partnerships

 Building relationships with other people in your industry can also help you collect more referrals.
-For example, when working with a homeowner, they may mention they have multiple or additional specialty projects that need to be completed.
-You can then refer them to someone you’ve built a trusted relationship with in the past, and then they can do the same for you in the future.
+For example, when working with a homeowner, they may mention they have multiple or additional specialty projects they have.
+Refer them to someone you’ve built a trusted relationship with, and then they can do the same for you in the future.

 Don’t Overlook Small Details

-You never know what that extra little thing may be that pushes one of your customers to refer you to a friend or family member.
-Sending a handwritten thank-you note to a homeowner after the project is completed, for example, is a small detail that can help you stand out from the competition and keep you top of mind in the future.
+You never know what that thing may be that pushes one of your customers to refer you.
+Sending a handwritten thank-you note to a homeowner after the project is done, for example, is a small detail that can help you stand out from the competition and keep you top of mind in the future.
 Remember, it’s all about the experience that your customer has with you, from the moment they first find you to the project’s completion that matters.

-Sometimes, the easiest answer is the most obvious one.
+Sometimes, the easiest answer to increase your referral rate is the most obvious one.
 Simply post on social media or ask your previous customers for referrals.
 It may be helpful to create an easy way for submission, such as a form on your website.
 This way, even if a customer doesn’t have someone in mind at the moment, they have an option to send you a referral later.